 - Don’t be afraid.
 People seem to be so grossed out or nervous about cooking a whole chicken… it’s really not that different than regular chicken breasts!

-- If you’re really grossed out by it (I mean, I get it.. sticking your hand in a chicken is weird and unpleasant), you can wear disposable gloves
+- If you’re really grossed out by it (I mean, I get it.. sticking your hand in a chicken is weird and unpleasant), you can wear food grade gloves.

 - Make sure to clean out the inside of the chicken.
 Many chickens will come with the insides pre-cleaned.
 Sometimes they leave the organs inside in a little bag or pouch.
 You want to toss those (this is where those gloves come in handy.)